danielwohlgemuth/danielwohlgemuth.github.io/README.md

 The `main` branch contains the source code and the `gh-pages` branch contains the build output, which is what can be seen when visiting the website.

 The content of the `gh-pages` branch is produced with GitHub Actions.
-The workflow definition is described in the [github-pages.yml](.github/workflows/github-pages.yml) file.
+The workflow definition is described in the [github-pages.yml](.github/workflows/github-pages.yml) file under the `.github/workflows` folder.